Spain - Special needs education within the education system

-- Students with special educational needs
+1. Students with special educational needs

-- Late entries into the education system
+3. Late entries into the Spanish education system

 Students with special educational needs

 The schooling of pupils with special educational needs in non-compulsory education stages, if the requirements are met, will be one form of inclusion with the necessary curricular adaptations or the total or partial exemption of subjects.
-The establishments providing such education must possess the necessary physical and material adaptations in order to guarantee the principle of equal opportunities.
+The establishments providing such education must have the necessary physical and material adaptations in order to guarantee the principle of equal opportunities.

 Specific support measures

-Alterations to school building facilities
+Appropriate school building facilities

 Special adaptations to the curriculum

 The link-up and co-ordination between mainstream schools integrating pupils with special educational needs and in specific special education establishments is one of the principles guiding school integration.
-The aim is for special educational establishments to progressively become open educational resource centres for the professionals working in the district’s mainstream establishments.
+The aim is for special educational establishments to progressively become open educational resource centres for the professionals working in the local mainstream establishments.

-Additional support provided by specialist teachers
+Additional support provided by specialist teachers:

-The decision to enrol pupils in a mainstream or special educational establishment, as well as the guidelines on the most suitable educational treatment to offer (types of schooling, curricular adaptations, etc.) is made subsequent to a diagnosis and is the responsibility of the services established by each autonomous community in order to respond to the educational and psycho-pedagogical counselling demands of establishments, pupils and teachers.
+The decision to enrol pupils in a mainstream or special educational establishment, as well as the guidelines on the most suitable educational treatment to offer (types of schooling, curricular adaptations, etc.) is made subsequent to a diagnosis and is the responsibility of the services established by each autonomous community in order to respond to the educational and psycho-pedagogical counselling demands of schools, pupils and teachers.